 The following are some of my free downloads, plus a few handouts from past events.
-I’ll continue adding more through Halloween 2017.
+I’ll continue adding more, regularly.

 Evaluating Famous Haunts – How to decide whether a famous location is worth investigating.

 Evaluating Famous Haunts – Worksheet – A printable worksheet.
 (Goes with the above report.)